mattdibi/eclipsecon-keyboard-talk/slides.md

 - and so on...

 <!--
-There's a lot more than this that you can achieve with these firmwares
+... and there's a lot more than this that you can achieve with these firmwares

 Some of you might be familiar with the "Leader key" by using Vim.
 Think about having it everywhere!
 Caps word is another nice feature: it's a smart caps lock, it deactivates on its own when a certain character is pressed (like the space key)